 Step 9: Serve!

 I serve my Vegan Sloppy Joes on toasted whole wheat hamburger buns.
-I usually just go for store-bought buns, but if you've got extra time on your hands and you're feeling fancy you can make these Whole Wheat Hamburger Buns from Sustainable Cooks.
+I usually just go for store-bought buns, but if you've got extra time on your hands and you're feeling fancy you can make your own.

 Dinner.
 Is.
 Done.

-You bet your booty it can!
-You can make the lentil sloppy joes mixture and keep it in an air-tight container in the fridge for around 3 days.
+Make ahead: There are few things I love more than having dinner already prepped.
+Good news - you can make the lentil sloppy joes mixture and keep it in an airtight container in the fridge for around 3 days.

-Simply reheat in the microwave or in a pan with a splash of water or broth added when you're ready to serve.
+Reheating vegan sloppy Joes: Simply reheat the filling in the microwave, or in a pan with a splash of water or broth added when you're ready to serve.

-I don't recommend red lentils as they don't hold their shape well, but another green or brown lentil would be just fine.
-Alternatively, if you'd rather use beans you could use small or medium-sized beans like mung beans (maybe you have some left over from this Mung Bean Curry?), black beans, navy beans, or black-eyed peas.
+Mix up your legumes: I don't recommend red lentils as they don't hold their shape well, but another green or brown lentil would be just fine.
+Alternatively, if you'd rather use beans you could use small or medium-sized beans like mung beans, black beans, navy beans, or black-eyed peas.

 Whatever you decide to use, you'll want to aim for about 3 cups of cooked (or canned, rinsed well) beans.